 Berberine (found in Goldenseal)

-Other Natural Anti-Parasite Treatments for Fish Food Recipes:
+Other Natural Anti-Parasite Treatments:

 Papaya seed – Carpain is the active anti-parasite component.
 Also contains enzymes to improve protein digestion.